kervi/doc/source/signals.rst

 *Direct linking*

-In the example below is a short snippet that shows how to make a self balancing robot.
+The example below shows how to make a self balancing robot.
 This is done as direct linking where all values are in the same process.

-The orientation of the robot is obtained by a LSM9DS0 sensor by reading its gyros to establish the robots orientation.
+The orientation of the robot is obtained by a LSM9DS0 sensor.
 The output of the sensor is linked to a pid controller that calculates how much the wheels must be moved to keep the robot in balance.
-The pid controllers result is send to the steering controller that calculates much speed each motor shuld have and send the calculated motor speeds to the motor controller.
+The result of the pid controller is sent to the steering controller that calculates the speed of each motor and sends the calculated motor speeds to the motor controller.

 .. code:: python